SORA

 Abstract

-Background Group B Streptococcus (GBS) is a commensal bacterium of the digestive and genital tracts, that can occasionally cause maternal and neonatal disease.
-GBS is particularly a burden in low-resource settings, where infections with human immunodeficiency virus (HIV) are also highly prevalent.
+Background: Group B streptococcus (GBS) is a commensal bacterium of the digestive and genital tracts that can occasionally cause maternal and neonatal disease.
+GBS is particularly a burden in low-resource settings, where infections with HIV are also highly prevalent.
 This study investigates the impact of HIV status on GBS colonization and antibody levels.
-Methods In Uganda, 90 non-pregnant women of childbearing age were followed for three months.
-Every two weeks, rectal and vaginal swabs were tested for GBS, and vaginal cups and blood collected for measurement of GBS capsular polysaccharides (CPS) IgG using standardised assays.
-Results 26/90 women were living with HIV.
-51/90 women were GBS colonized at one or several visits.
+Methods: In Uganda, 90 nonpregnant women of childbearing age were followed for 3 months.
+Every 2 weeks, rectal and vaginal swabs were tested for GBS, and vaginal cups and blood were collected for measurement of GBS capsular polysaccharides (CPS) IgG using standardized assays.
+Results: Twenty-six of 90 women were living with HIV.
+Almost 51/90 women were GBS colonized at 1 or several visits.
 GBS colonization fluctuated in the rectal and vaginal sites.
 Most prevalent serotypes were Ia and III, with 33 individuals carrying different serotypes over time.
-Serum and vaginal CPS-IgG levels were stable over twelve weeks.
-In serum, for serotypes Ib to V, the geometric mean concentration (GMC) of CPS-IgG did not differ between HIV+ and HIV- participants.
-However, the GMC for serum CPS Ia IgG in the HIV+ group was 2.5 times lower than in the HIV- group (p=0.038).
-Vaginal CPS-IgG was measurable in 5/26 (19%) HIV+ participants, and 32/64 (50%) of HIV- participants.
-Conclusions Despite fluctuating GBS colonization, antibody levels remained stable over twelve weeks.
-The level of CPS Ia-specific IgG in serum was lower in women with HIV than without HIV.
-Vaginal CPS specific IgG was not measurable in 81% of individuals with HIV.
+Serum and vaginal CPS-IgG levels were stable over 12 weeks.
+In serum, for serotypes Ib–V, the geometric mean concentration (GMC) of CPS-IgG did not differ between HIV+ and HIV− participants.
+However, the GMC for serum CPS-Ia-IgG in the HIV+ group was 2.5 times lower than in the HIV− group (P = 0.038).
+Vaginal CPS-IgG was measurable in 5/26 (19%) HIV+ participants, and 32/64 (50%) HIV− participants.
+Conclusions: Despite fluctuating GBS colonization, antibody levels remained stable over 12 weeks.
+The level of CPS-Ia-specific IgG in serum was lower in women with HIV than in those without HIV.
+Vaginal CPS-specific IgG was not measurable in 81% of individuals with HIV.

 Item Type: Article